omid3098/vscode-settings-json/README.md

 # Instructions

+You can watch the reference [Youtube Video Tutorial](https://www.youtube.com/watch?v=9_I0bySQoCs) to know more about this method!

 **NOTE:** Please take time to read the short documentation of **"Custom CSS and JS Loader"** for some useful tips for various operating systems to avoid issues regarding the changes not taking effect.

 1. Install "Custom CSS and JS Loader" VS Code Extension.